gmiller123456/vsop87-multilang/README.md

 ### Current Stauts
 Development has just begun.
-The main version which will be used to produce all other languages has been produced.
-Some scripts to convert to other languages has also been produced.
-Tests to validate correctness against the original VSOP87 have been added and validated.
+Versions for C#, Java, Visual Basic.Net, JavaScript and Python have been created.
+These have passed all test cases provided by the
+VSOP87 authors, a validation program is also included for each language.
+They should be ready for use.

+Still to come: more languages, documentation, and examples.

 # About this Project
 The purpose of this project is to create versions of VSOP87 in many different languages.
 The plan is to generate a initial version in C# truncated to different